RealTimeChris/DiscordCoreAPI/Documentation/Examples/Editing a Guild Application Command.md

 ### **Editing a Guild Application Command:**
 ---
 - Access the `ApplicationCommands` class of the `DiscordCoreAPI` namespace.
-- Select, from the `ApplicationCommands` class, the `editGuildApplicationCommandAsync()` function and execute it, while passing in a data structure of type `EditApplicationCommandData`, with a return value of type `auto` or `ApplicationCommand`.
+- Select, from the `ApplicationCommands` class, the `editGuildApplicationCommandAsync()` function and execute it, while passing in a data structure of type `EditGuildApplicationCommandData`, with a return value of type `auto` or `ApplicationCommand`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp